-Power market liberalization in Serbia is an obligation, says Ljiljana Hadžibabić, a member of Energy Agency Council of Serbia13.
-February 2013. / News Serbia Energy
+Power market liberalization in Serbia is an obligation, says Ljiljana Hadžibabić, a member of Energy Agency Council of Serbia, News Serbia Energy

 If the market does not open according to the Energy law, it will mean that someone has broken the Law. – Operators and system distributors have great responsibility.